 The scheme will incorporate a Sustainable Urban Drainage System (SUDS) that include rain gardens, tree planting and other green infrastructure that ensure rainwater drains naturally into the ground.
 This helps to combat the impacts of climate change, provides greener, more attractive places to live, and increases local biodiversity.

-The project will progress in four key stages (see below).
-We are currently at Stage 3:
+The project will progress in four key stages, which are completed.

 Stage 1 Survey work and information gathering (Completed):